Ashwani11000/rapid-Delivery-System/README.md

 # rapid-Delivery-System
-This is a courier management systen names 'rDS' made using php and mySQL.
+This is a courier management system ( 'rDS' ) made using php and mySQL.

 To run this project you will need: